About

 Every other year, 50 professional playwrights, representing all inhabited continents as well as several cultures and Indigenous nations, are commissioned to write five-minute plays about an aspect of the climate crisis based on a prompt.

-This collection of plays is then available to producing collaborators interested in presenting an event during the project’s time window, typically in the fall.
+This collection of plays is then available to potential organizers interested in presenting an event in their community during the festival’s time window.
 Events can be in-house readings, public performances, radio shows, podcasts, film adaptations – the possibilities are endless!
-Collaborators can design their event to reflect their own aesthetic and community, and include additional material by local artists.
+Organizers can design their event to reflect their own aesthetic and community, and include additional material by local artists.

 Awards